Develop your career

 TOP ^

-Participants will be required to read preliminary articles on the academic recruiting process in advance of the workshop.
+Participants are required to read preliminary articles on the academic recruiting process in advance of the workshop.
 Details will be provided prior to the start date.

-Participants will use their reading and the discussions on the first day as a basis with which to revise/prepare their academic CV, and share their work for review in small groups on the second day.
-As a participant in this workshop, you should be able to commit to both sessions of the workshop, and to engage in discussion with your peers.
+Participants build on their reading and the discussions on the first day to prepare/revise their academic CV.
+They share their work for review in small groups on the second day.
+As a participant in this workshop, you must be able to commit to both sessions of the workshop, and to engage in discussion with your peers.

-Trainers: Martine Schaer (Graduate Campus), Carine Carvalho (Equality Office), Marine Antille (Center for Teaching and Learning)
+Trainers: Martine Schaer (Graduate Campus), Carine Carvalho (Equality Office)

 TOP ^